rng-guy/NFSMWBartender/README.txt

    after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.

- • All vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should each be unique to him, i.e. not be used by other cops elsewhere.
-If another cop with the same vehicle as Cross is present in a pursuit, no LeaderStrategy will be able to spawn.
+ • All vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should each not be used by any other cop(s) elsewhere.
+If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present in the pursuit.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either